Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 - In the "Select an existing key pair or create a new key pair" dialog, select an existing key pair or create a new key pair and then click the "Launch Instances" button.

 - Once the instance is launched, connect to it using SSH from your terminal.
 You will need the private key file for the key pair you selected .
+- Now install and connect AWS CLI from you ec2 linux to use the aws resources etc.Follow these blog  [AWS CLI configure with aws Secret Key](https://www.cyberciti.biz/faq/how-to-install-aws-cli-on-linux/)
+-

 - Once you are logged in to the instance, install Terraform by following the instructions in the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) or [This Steps](https://spacelift.io/blog/how-to-install-terraform) .
 You can install Terraform using a package manager (e.g., apt) or by downloading the Terraform binary from the Terraform website.